Trump's postmaster general pauses service cuts after mail-in ballots outcry | Politics

 Planned changes to the mail service that threatened to slow mail delivery - and in some cases, already have - include reductions in overtime, restrictions on extra mail transportation trips, and new mail sorting and delivery policies, enacted in an attempt to cut costs.
 "I am suspending these initiatives until after the election is concluded," DeJoy said in a statement, adding that the changes are to "avoid even the appearance of any impact on election mail."

-Reuters reported news of the suspension first on Tuesday.
+"This pause only halts a limited number of the postmaster's changes, does not reverse damage already done, and alone is not enough to ensure voters will not be disenfranchised by the president" in the Nov.
+3 election, Pelosi said in a statement.
+"The House will be moving ahead with our vote this Saturday," she said.
+The legislation is expected to contain provisions to prevent the post office from reducing service levels below what they were in January.

 DeJoy, a major political donor and ally of Trump, assumed the job in June.

-He has faced pressure from multiple tiers of government, with the Democratic-controlled House of Representatives planning a rare Saturday session to pass a bill blocking cuts, and several states preparing lawsuits to block the maneuvers.
+His recent operational changes had brought widespread criticism.
+Mark Dimondstein, president of the American Postal Workers Union, praised "the postmaster's reversal of these policies" but added that the Postal Service was still "in immediate need of $25 billion in COVID-related financial relief."

+The coronavirus pandemic has placed increased pressure on the already ailing Postal Service as it gears up to handle increased volume from the anticipated surge in mail-in ballots in November.
 Trump said last week he was against Democratic efforts to include funds for the Postal Service and election infrastructure in coronavirus relief legislation because he wanted to limit mail-in voting during the pandemic.

 One in four ballots in 2016 were cast by mail and Trump himself votes that way.
-'HE GOT CAUGHT'
+STATES GO TO COURT

 ALSO READ